6 ways to feel comfortable when exercise feels hard

 Some people love the feeling of their heart rate rising and sweat dripping from their body during a workout.
-Others never developed that affinity with fitness and just do it to stay healthy and in shape.
+Others never developed that affinity with fitness, and work out to stay healthy and in shape.
 No matter which camp you fall into, exercise is going to feel hard at certain times.

 But struggle and feeling pain are two very different things.
 If an exercise is ever causing actual pain, you should stop right away.
 For instance, if you’re doing a lunge and feel a shooting pain in your knee, there’s a problem, Rosante explains.
 It could be your form or something worse, so you should stop.

 “If you’re just starting an exercise programme, it’s important to have some guidance to make sure that what you’re doing is physiologically safe and sound, and that your form is correct,” Rosante says.

 Here are 6 ways to help you feel comfortable if you find yourself struggling through an activity.

 Lifting heavy weights, holding a challenging yoga pose, walking faster than you ever have before - these are all times when you might feel uncomfortable.
 You may even hold your breath to focus on the effort at hand.
 Instead, breathe.

 Think about it: anytime we're stressed, including during physical activity, we tend to lose control of our breath.
 It can become shallow and erratic and it can all go downhill from there.
 “Focus on taking slow, controlled breaths deep into your belly and exhaling with control,” says Rosante.
 “This will help mellow out your central nervous system and let you get control of your mind.”
 And help you get through your workout!